Stijn Vreven: Coaching career

 From 2012 till June 2015 he was the coach of K.F.C.
 Dessel Sport.
 He was the coach of Waasland-Beveren from July 2015 to October 2016.

 On 20 June 2023, Vreven was hired as manager of Oostende, recently relegated from the Belgian Pro League.
 Following a rough start to the season compounded by point deductions owing to missed repayment deadlines, Vreven was dismissed on 11 December 2023, with the club bottom of the Challenger Pro League.

 On 28 May 2024, Vreven was appointed manager of FK Panevėžys.

+In February 2025, Vreven was appointed head coach of Lokeren-Temse, regarded as the spiritual successor to his former club Sporting Lokeren.
+He succeeded Hans Cornelis, who had overseen the club's promotion from the fourth-tier Belgian Division 2 to the second-tier Challenger Pro League.
+However, results in the higher tier proved difficult, and after 21 matchdays Lokeren-Temse were positioned 13th, only four points from relegation.
+Following Vreven's arrival, the club's form improved markedly.
+Lokeren-Temse collected 12 points from his first five matches, a run that effectively secured their place in the division.
+In late March, the club extended Vreven's contract until 2026.
+The team went on to win their remaining four fixtures of the regular season, finishing with 24 points from a possible 27 under his management.
+Lokeren-Temse ultimately placed seventh in the final league standings, qualifying for the promotion play-offs.